 If you're a homeowner in Reno, Nevada, your lawn faces a specific set of challenges that generic lawn care advice simply doesn't address.
 This guide covers everything you need to know for your local grass type, climate, and the seasonal problems most common in Sierra Nevada Foothills.

 Common in Reno's high desert semi-arid with cold winters conditions.
+Kentucky Bluegrass and Tall Fescue both require consistent soil moisture above the wilt threshold; once soil temperature at 2 inches exceeds 80°F without irrigation, you'll see folding leaf blades within 48 hours.
 Upload a photo to GrassDx for an instant AI diagnosis and localized treatment plan.

 Frequently diagnosed in Sierra Nevada Foothills lawns.
+Dollar spot thrives when nighttime temperatures stay above 50°F and humidity is present, even briefly — conditions Reno sees during its July and August monsoon moisture intrusions.
 GrassDx identifies this from photos and gives you a localized treatment plan.

 Upload a photo and your Reno ZIP code.
 GrassDx will identify the exact issue and give you a treatment plan built for your local grass type and current season.